computations/lagrange-ng/README.md

 ## Expm Modes

-Lagrange-ng implements 2 methods of computing the matrix exponential, which can have fairly significant implications for results.
+Lagrange-NG implements 2 methods of computing the matrix exponential, which can have fairly significant implications for results.
 The first mode is `pade`, which is the much slower but (in my experience) more accurate method of computing the exponential.
 The second method is `krylov`, which uses Krylov subspaces, and is often 2 orders of magnitude faster than the `pade` mode.
 However, it can be numerically unstable for this particular application.

-Lagrange-ng implements a third mode, `adaptive`, which attempts to combine the strengths of the `krylov` and `pade` modes.
+Lagrange-NG also implements a third mode, `adaptive`, which attempts to combine the strengths of the `krylov` and `pade` modes.
 By default, `adpative` uses `krylov` mode for matrix exponential computation, but watches for easily detectable errors.
 If such an error is found, then the computation for that particular matrix is reverted to the `pade` mode.
 In my experience, this mode fixes all the numerical errors that I could generate.
 I would recommend to use `adaptive` in all cases, except when the results seem very suspect.
 In this case, the `pade` mode should be used.
 Please note that the `pade` mode is very slow compared to `adaptive` or `krylov`, so only use this when a genuine numerical error is suspected.

 ## Results JSON file